ptrebert/project-diploid-assembly/tutorial.md

 ```

 The default resources should be chosen such that small jobs can be scheduled to the fastest queue available
-on the cluster (typically with a walltime limit of only two or four hours).
-Currently, jobs that are
+on the cluster (typically with a walltime limit of only a few hours).
+Currently, pipeline jobs that are
-configured for cluster submission using only default resources require only one CPU core and less than 2048 MB
+configured for cluster submission using default resources require only one CPU core and less than 2048 MB
 of memory.

 Additionally, Snakemake supports checking for the status of submitted jobs using a so-called